 Our favorite hiking socks and the ones we wear for almost every hike are Merino Smartwool.

-4. The Right Day Hiking Layers
+4. Day Hiking Layers

 When we exert ourselves, our body temperature increases and in response, our body sweats to regulate the temperature.
 The best hiking clothes will remove this sweat from our skin to keep us dry.